WATERBURY'S MAIN STREET RECONSTRUCTION PROJECT IS OVER!

 MAIN STREET CONSTRUCTION UPDATE 8-12-21 SCHEDULE: THURSDAY, AUGUST 12 to FRIDAY, AUGUST 20 OVERALL IMPACTS Contractors will be working on their punch list the rest of this week and the week of August 16th.
 No major impacts or disruptions are expected in the construction area.
 Workers and flaggers will be present along Main Street.
 The streetscape amenities are being installed by the Town including benches, kiosks, bike racks and trash/recycling containers.
 You are invited to the Celebration & Commemoration event to highlight a decade of resilience and transformation in Waterbury.
 To see details of the event and lots of photographs of the construction project, go to www.waterburyworks.com. ************************************** Questions

 Work being done: The Main Street project involves "full depth reconstruction" of Main Street, including replacement of all municipal water and sewer infrastructure, and undergrounding of all aerial utilities from Stowe Street to the State Office Complex.
 The project also includes new sidewalks, period streetlights, landscaping, streetscape and wayfinding amenities to enhance the appearance of Waterbury village.
 Construction will be sequenced to maintain traffic flow and reduce disruption to residents and businesses in Waterbury village.

-Hours of operation: Approximately 7am to 7pm, Monday through Friday.
-Two lane traffic with some exceptions.
+Hours of operation: Approximately 6am to 6pm, Monday through Friday.
+Two lane traffic with some 1 lane alternating traffic.
 Saturday construction may occur outside of the core of the downtown area.